Darcy-C/modb/docs/Data_types.md

     !!! note
         Actually you don't need to care about this type conversion, `modb` will do the conversion automatically for you.

+!!! important
+    * Unlike value data, the type of inserted key data is limited, only `String`, `Number` and `Bytes` are supported.
+    * Only one type can be inserted to one `node`, for example, if you insert str-type key once, then you can not insert other typed data from now on.
+The value data does not have this limitation.
+    * For simplicity, this limitation will not be released in near future.

 ## Layout in binary